Helping millions of people navigate the world of technology.

 Click on Reset now

 Services help ensure your device’s processes work well, even in the background.
 While it is usually set to run automatically at device boot, you can manually set Services to automatic as well.
 Do this if you’ve been facing issues with Wi-Fi networks not appearing on Windows 11.
-Here’s how.
+Here’s how to do it.

-Step 2: Here, scroll down and double-click on WLAN AutoConfig.
+Step 1: Open Service and double-click on WLAN AutoConfig.

 Open WLAN properties